andreas-christian/Go-Db2/README.md

 ## Overview of the sample programs

 Here is an overview of the sample programs.
-More details are provided in the tutorial sections further down:
+Click one of the following links to jump to the corresponding tutorial section further down:
 * [`connect.go` Connects to the Db2 *sample* database.](#connect)
 * [`count_rows.go` Counts the number of records in some of the tables.](#count_rows)
 * [`select_rows.go` Executes a SELECT statement and retrieves the result set.](#select_rows)